EficodeDemoOrg/copilot-php/github_copilot_exercises.md

    - Request: "Show me how validation is handled throughout the project"

 **Learning Goal:** Understand how to analyze entire codebases and architectural patterns.

 ---

-## Phase 4: Specialized Agent Interactions

-### Exercise 4.1: Security-Focused Reviews

-1. **Security Agent Role**
-   - Ask: "Act as a security expert and review the validation in src/Utils/Validator.php"
-   - Request: "As a security specialist, what vulnerabilities do you see in the TaskController?"
-   - Query: "From a security perspective, how should I improve the CommentController?"

-2. **Security Best Practices**
-   - Ask: "What OWASP top 10 issues should I check for in this PHP application?"
-   - Request specific security improvements for user input handling

-**Learning Goal:** Learn to use Copilot for security-focused code reviews.

----

-## Phase 4.5: Context Optimization Mastery

-### Exercise 4.3: Strategic Context Building
-1. **Minimal vs. Maximum Context**
-   - Ask the same question with different context levels:
-     - Minimal: "How do I add validation?"
-     - Medium: "How do I add validation to #file?"
-     - Maximum: "@workspace #codebase How do I add consistent validation across all controllers following the existing patterns?"
-   - Compare response quality and relevance

-2. **Context Layering Technique**
-   - Start broad: "@workspace What's the validation strategy?"
-   - Layer specific: "#file How does this controller handle validation?"
-   - Drill down: "#selection Improve this validation logic"
-   - Notice how each layer builds understanding

-3. **Cross-Reference Optimization**
-   - Use multiple file references: "Compare validation approaches in TaskController.php vs CommentController.php"
-   - Combine selection with file context: "How does #selection relate to patterns in #file?"
-   - Mix variables effectively: "#codebase #selection Where else is this pattern used?"

-### Exercise 4.4: Context Quality Assessment
-1. **Response Quality Testing**
-   - Ask the same question 3 different ways with varying context
-   - Rate responses on: accuracy, completeness, actionability
-   - Document which context combinations work best for different question types

-2. **Context Efficiency**
-   - Time how long different context levels take to process
-   - Find the sweet spot between comprehensive context and response speed
-   - Learn when minimal context is sufficient vs. when maximum context is necessary

-**Learning Goal:** Master the art of providing optimal context for different scenarios.

-### Exercise 4.5: Performance and Code Quality

-1. **Performance Expert Role**
-   - Ask: "As a performance expert, analyze the efficiency of TaskService.php"
-   - Request: "How can I optimize the data loading in the Controllers?"

-2. **Code Quality Reviewer**
-   - Ask: "Act as a senior PHP developer and review the code quality in src/Models/"
-   - Request: "What PSR standards should I implement in this codebase?"

-**Learning Goal:** Understand how different expert perspectives can improve your code.

----